AlternateKeyboard/ASETG/README.md

 ![ASETGHeatmap](https://github.com/RandomAlly/ASETG/blob/main/ASETG%20Heatmap.png)

+**After spending some more time analyzing Norman, I think it's worth adopting that over ASETG.
+There are several reasons.
+It's already established, it's just one more letter change, ASETG's OR roll could be awkward and Normans OH is not frequent at all, many still find Qwerty H position awkward.
+The Norman H is put onto a very strong finger and location and helps reduce the index finger travel distance.
+Finally ASETG is halfway between ASERT and Norman, I think it's better to take the absoulute ease of ASERT or take the added advantages of Norman at only one more letter.**

 ## What is this?

 ASETG is a minimal change alternate keyboard layout.
 Most letters stay on the same fingers with an up-down switch, only 3 letters change fingers.